-There are two separate rooms, the first with a real fire for those cold evenings and the second a split level space.
+There are two separate rooms, the first with a real fire for those chilly evenings and the second a split level space.
 With high ceilings, cream painted walls and wooden floor, the skylight windows bring a sense of light and space to this old building.

-The restaurant serves both lunch and dinner through a long weekend, which is a big plus for people travelling, or holidaying in the area.
+In high summer the elegantly appointed restaurant serves both lunch and dinner through a long weekend, which is a big plus for people travelling, or holidaying in the area.
 Given this committed chef’s track record, excellent food is also to be expected – and you should not be disappointed.

 The lunch menu is quite short but appealing, offering a selection of starters, open sandwiches and panini - an enjoyable example is a flaky pastry tart of Ardsallagh goat’s cheese, roast tomatoes and basil, which is available as starter or main course.